eekboom/coursera-getdata/README.md

 See the documented code in "run_analysis.R" for details.

-##Description of the variables in the tiny_data.txt file
+##Description of the variables in the tidy-data.txt file

 The tidy data contains 181 observations with 68 variables.